 Smoky, succulent Cedar Plank Salmon is a rite of grilling passage.
 It’s one of those dishes that sounds tricky and fancy, but once you give it a try, you’ll want to show off and make it for everyone you know.

-- Cooking salmon filets on a cedar plank also means you don’t need to stress over your fish falling through the grates (a reason I also love Grilled Salmon in Foil).
+- Easy Salmon on the Grill.
+Cooking salmon filets on a cedar plank also means you don’t need to stress over your fish falling through the grates (a reason I also love Grilled Salmon in Foil).

-If you are grill-less (or it’s pouring rain and you don’t want to grill outside), fear not.
-You can also make cedar plank salmon in the oven.
+- Versatile.
+You can use the cedar plank method with just about any marinade or spice rub such as Salmon Seasoning or Salmon Marinade.
+And if you are grill-less (or it’s pouring rain and you don’t want to grill outside), fear not.
+You can also make cedar plank salmon in the oven!

 How to Make Cedar Plank Salmon on the Grill